 Time management is a valuable asset that can enrich your future.
 Time management and promptness goes hand in hand.
 They’re practically engaged.
 If something has a deadline, don’t hesitate to mark it in your calendar.
 It’s a lot better than rushing to do it the night before.
 Trust me, nothing good ever comes from procrastination.

-In short, if you’re early you’re on time, if you’re on time you’re late, and if you’re late you’re fired.
+In short, if you’re early, you’re on time; if you’re on time, you’re late; and if you’re late, you’re fired.
 It’s better to be safe than sorry.
 Deadlines are very important and should not be missed.
-Some applications are reviewed on a rolling basis, which means that they are reviewed in the order that they are received.
+Some applications are reviewed on a rolling basis, which means that they are continuously reviewed in the order that they are received.
 If you send in your application early, you can quickly be accepted if you qualify and you won’t have to worry about being wait listed.

 It’s better to do it now than later.
 Time management and promptness can enrich your future.